Find Cheap Homeowners Insurance Quotes in Your Area

 Examples of protected other structures sometimes covered by your homeowners insurance

 - Guest Houses

 Your policy protects these structures from the same perils as your residence.
-Coverage B safeguards the other structures on your property from damages that come from wind, fire, lightning, the accidental discharge of water, and other people's automobiles.
+Coverage B safeguards the other structures on your property from damage that comes from wind, fire, lightning, the accidental discharge of water and other people's automobiles.

 You're also protected from falling objects, like trees, as long as you've kept up on maintaining your property prior to the accident.
 For example, if you know that a tree on your property is rotted, and that tree were to fall through the roof of your detached garage, you wouldn't receive compensation from your insurance provider.